Bangkit-C23-PS473/PeduliHIV-Machine-Learning/PeduliHIV_Model_HateSpeech/README.md

-# Hate Speech Detection Model
+# Hate Speech Filter Detection Model
 This repository contains a machine learning model for hate speech detection.
 The model is built using dropout, dense, and LSTM layers, which are commonly used in natural language processing tasks.

 ## Dataset